tobiasz121/1_order-summary-component-main/README.md

 - Centering element horizontally and vertically was challenging.
 - Learned and started using flexbox which is really useful, after overcoming first struggles of course.
+- Used different types of selectors in CSS.
+- Border radius added for the first time.

 ## My process